Underwriting: Bank underwriting

 Underwriting can also refer to the purchase of corporate bonds, commercial paper, government securities, municipal general-obligation bonds by a commercial bank or dealer bank for its own account or for resale to investors.
 Bank underwriting of corporate securities is carried out through separate holding-company affiliates, called securities affiliates or Section 20 affiliates.

-Of late, the discourse on underwriting has been dominated by the advent of machine learning in this space.
-These profound technological innovations are altering the way traditional underwriting scorecards have been built, and are displacing human underwriters with automation.
+Machine learning is being applied to underwriting, replacing traditional scorecards and some human underwriters.
 Natural language understanding allows the consideration of more sources of information to assess risk than used previously.
 These algorithms typically use modern data sources such as SMS / Email for banking information, location data to verify addresses, and so on.
 Several firms are trying to build models that can gauge a customer's willingness to pay using social media data by applying natural language understanding algorithms which essentially try to analyse and quantify a person's popularity / likability and so on, with the premise being that people scoring high on these parameters are less likely to default on a loan.
 However, this area is still vastly subjective.